-He was relieved to find out that none of them were present during the bombing, but worries that feeling won’t last.
+He was relieved to find out that none of them was present during the bombing but worries that feeling won’t last.

 “There is a fear among all of us that we could very well be next,” he told Al Jazeera.

 Another young man said many of his friends are left with a sense of guilt and dread as they leave the neighbourhood to work and school, while their parents sit at home in one of the most dangerous areas of the Afghan capital.